waddaboddle/Data_analytics_projects/Cyclistic_Capstone/Cyclistic.md

     ## 5 Aug-23     casual                   29.4    311130
     ## 6 Aug-23     member                   29.4    460563

+I was also curious to see the number of rides throughout a year.
+And unsurprisingly there are more rides in the warmer months than there are in the colder months.
+Casual riders drop off much more than the member users.
+Once again it comes back to the difference in the reason why the two types of users use the service.
+Casual users use it for leisure so they can afford not biking as much in the colder months, however more member users may use this service for commute to work which can be why their numbers don’t drop as low.

 ``` r
 ggplot(data = monthly_cyclistic_data, aes(x = month_year, y = num_rides, fill = member_casual)) +
   geom_bar(position = "dodge", stat = "identity") +